lakshmidad/Follow_along.../README.md

    • Use bcrypt to hash the entered password.
    • Compare it with the stored hashed password for authentication.
+• Then push your code to your GitHub repository.

 ## Follow Along Project: Milestone 8